shreyas-jk/Amazon-Review-Scrapper/README.md

 Using this repository, you can retrieve customer review from Amazon without any coding.
 Passing approriates parameters, you'll be able to run the script and get all reviews with ease.

+The retrieve reviews will be exported in the same directory (csv format).

 | Parameter | Decription |
 | ------ | ------ |
 | --u | Amazon product url |